Skip to main content

 How the trade structures its websites

 Architecture detected mechanically: URL discovery, page-role coverage, and HTML patterns.
 The bulk of the remodeling trade uses the canonical multi-page layout (homepage + service + location + contact).
-Single-page brochures score meaningfully lower because the rubric rewards page-role coverage.
+Single-page brochures score meaningfully lower because the framework rewards page-role coverage.
 Multi-step quiz capture and chat-widget conversion architectures appear in small numbers, often outscoring single-page sites because they handle intake more deliberately.

 Architecture patternBrandsShare of tradeMean Fervor Score